-The importance of operator safety training remains the first line of defense in reducing forklift-related incidents.
+Teaching Toyota forklift safety protocols in Minnesota is the first line of defense in reducing forklift-related incidents.
 However, it is known all too well in the lift truck industry that errors in operator judgment often lead to accidents.
 Toyota has developed the world’s first System of Active Stability™ (SAS), derived from automotive technology.
 Toyota’s SAS and Active Mast Control (AMC) technologies were designed specifically to reduce the likelihood of accidents during these “errors in judgment” scenarios.

 SAS, which is standard equipment on all Toyota 4-wheel sit down internal combustion (IC) and electric lift trucks, uses patented technology developed by Toyota to sense mast height, load weight, vehicle speed and yaw rate (or angular acceleration); conditions that play a significant role in lateral lift truck stability.
 When the SAS sensors detect conditions, which may lead to a potential lateral overturn, SAS instantly interprets those conditions and locks a hydraulic cylinder on the rear steer axle, changing the lift truck’s stability footprint from triangular in shape to rectangular, thereby increasing lateral stability and substantially reducing the likelihood of a lateral overturn.